 Building a nice park bench is a straight forward process, if you use the right plans for your needs and budget.
 There are many outdoor bench designs to choose from, but in this article we show you how to build a simple bench, at a low cost.

 First, you need to build the legs of the garden bench.
 Therefore, use 2×6 wooden boards to build the front leg and the back support, according to our free plans.
 Cut both ends of the back legs at 75 degrees.
 If you want to customize your bench, you could adjust the angle of the back support to fit your needs (75º cut).

 Next, build the cross braces, to lock the wooden legs together.
-In order to obtain a rigid and durable structure, we recommend you to cut the braces from 2x4s.
+In order to obtain a rigid and durable structure, we recommend you to cut the braces from 2x4s or 1x4s.
 Make sure you cut one end of the braces at the same angle with the pitch of the back supports.